Middle Eastern Studies and Politics BA

 Course details

-A joint honours degree allows you to study the same core topics as students on each single honours course, but you’ll take fewer options and discovery modules so you can fit in both subjects.
+A joint honours degree allows you to study the same core topics as students on each single honours course, but take fewer options and discovery modules so you can fit in both subjects.
 You’ll also undertake a major project in either subject in your final year.

 In your first year, you’ll gain a foundational understanding of politics and political ideas.
-You’ll explore the key debates that shape politics at an international level using theory to understand and analyse political practices in the world today.
+You’ll explore the key debates that shape politics at an international level, using theory to understand and analyse political practices in the world today.
 You’ll compare the nature of politics and processes across different political systems, analysing how and why we make these comparisons.

-As well as this, you’ll gain an overview of the history of the Arab world, from the rise of Islam in the 6th century to the Ottoman conquest in the 16th.
+As well as this you’ll gain an overview of the history of the Arab world, from the rise of Islam in the 6th century to the Ottoman conquest in the 16th.
 You’ll also study the Middle East in depth to understand the varied history, culture, politics, religions and languages of the region.

-In addition to this, you’ll critically examine political theories and ideas in the 20th century or political challenges such as justice, community and conflict.
+In addition to this, you’ll critically examine political theories and ideas in the 20th century, or political challenges such as justice, community and conflict.
 You’ll also study UK or international government and political systems from a choice of optional modules.

 Course structure